micl2e2/tg-focus/README.md

 # About

 tg-focus is a **T**ele**g**ram message filter that helps you **focus**.
+It supports several forms of messages, including

+1. Text messages
+2. Media captions
+3. Emoji messages
+4. Channel updates

-It can filter text messages, media captions, or emoji messages.
-By customizing *Focus Filters*, tg-focus can forward any message from any chat to a dedicated chat *TG-FOCUS*, that way users have full control of the messages they see.
+By customizing *Focus Filters*, tg-focus can forward any specific message from any chat to a dedicated chat *TG-FOCUS*, that way users have full control of the messages they see.